 2. Send all your ads to your home page.

 YAWN!
 Please send them to the specific area that resonates with your ad.
-The idea is to make it easy for your customer to take the next step with you.
+The idea is to make it easy for your customers to take the next step with you.
 If they have to fumble around your site to find out what is valuable to them, you’ve lost a connection.
 They will be gone.
 For instance: If you are an auto repair shop and your ad is for oil changes send them to your oil change page that connects to your calendar for scheduling.

 It is really best to have a dedicated unsearchable landing page with specific information and a specific call to action.
 A car wash could have a page with a special offer for the first 25 people who find the page and take action.
 Sneaky and effective, and most of extremely trackable!